-In this article, we will learn how to use Entity Framework core with existing database or Database First approach.
-The Entity Framework only supports code first & Database first approach.
-In Database First, we use scaffolding to create the Model for an Existing Database.
-This process is also called as the Reverse engineering the existing database.
-Once the entity classes are created both databases first & code the first approach works in the same way Database First Approach
+In this article, we will learn how to use Entity Framework Core with the existing database or Database First approach.
+The EF core only supports Code First & Database First approach.
+In Database First, We use the

 Table of Content